AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 Before you create a Function Compute sink connector, ensure that you have completed the following operations:

 1. Enable the Connector feature for the Message Queue for Apache Kafka instance.
-For more information, see [Enable the Connector feature](/intl.en-US/User guide/Connectors/Enable the Connector feature.md).
+For more information, see [Enable the connector feature](/intl.en-US/User guide/Connectors/Enable the connector feature.md).
 2. Create topics in the Message Queue for Apache Kafka instance.
 For more information, see [Step 1: Create a topic](/intl.en-US/Quick-start/Step 3: Create resources.md).

     A topic named fc-test-input is used as an example.